r-gg/serverless-computing/README.md

 Either or:
   - Use latest MinIO but try to build a python 3.7 or higher runtime for the action
   - Use minio:7.1.8 and use python 3.6

+Training data cannot be stored locally but pulled from minio because an activation container cannot have access to the underlying pod's files. (possible with apache.openwhisk.Invoker modification but not sure how to do it with helm)